Access Free Nevada Public Records: Find Information on Anyone

 1. The Supreme Court of Nevada

 This is the highest court, with the primary task of reviewing and ruling on appeals from the court of appeals and district court cases.
-The supreme court doesn’t hold fact-finding hearings; the justice panel examines if any legal errors occurred throughout the case.
+The Supreme Court doesn’t hold fact-finding hearings; the justice panel examines if any legal errors occurred throughout the case.
 They also receive equal funding from the state’s general revenue and administrative assessments.
 It consists of seven justices.

 2. Nevada Court of Appeals